alessandrosebastianelli/SentinelDataDownloaderTool/README.md

 The interactive components are:

-- SET PATH: it is the first thing to do to use the software.
+- **SET PATH**: it is the first thing to do to use the software.
 After clicking the button a dialog box will ask for the location of the dataset (sentinel 1 or sentinel 2)
-- CLOUD MASK: if you are analyzing Sentinel 2 images then the cloud mask buttons will enable the cloud mask on the corresponding images.
+- **CLOUD MASK**: if you are analyzing Sentinel 2 images then the cloud mask buttons will enable the cloud mask on the corresponding images.
-- KEEP: The selection buttons allow which image to keep in the dataset and consequently which ones to delete.
+- **KEEP**: The selection buttons allow which image to keep in the dataset and consequently which ones to delete.
-- NEXT: effectively deletes the images, after asking for confirmation, and loads the new data to be analyzed.
+- **NEXT**: effectively deletes the images, after asking for confirmation, and loads the new data to be analyzed.

 **Please note that if there are not enough images, a white (S2) or purple (S1) image will be shown**